ghurault/football-prediction/README.md

 At the moment, the script `prior_pred_check.R` is the most complete one.
 It implements prior predictive check, fake data check as well as the pipeline to evaluate predictions.
-The script is here to test all the functions on simulated data.
+The script notably tests all the functions on simulated data.

-The model is fitted to real data in `fitting.R` and posterior predictive checks is performed.
+The model is fitted to real data in `fitting.R` and posterior predictive check is performed.

 A validation script implementing forward chaining to evaluate the predictive performance of the model will be available soon.